chrisnoonan98675/site/xl-testview/concept/custom-reports.markdown

 Custom reports are registered in `<XLTESTVIEW_HOME>/ext/synthetic.xml`.

-For example, this is the type definition of the default bar chart:
+For example, this is the type definition of the default bar chart in `synthetic.xml`:

     <type type="xlt.BarChart" extends="xlt.Report">
         <property name="title" default="Bar chart"/>